hypernovasea/react_todo_list/README.md

 To start the backend, enter `node src/backend/server.js` and the server will start listening on port 8080.

 ## Usage
-* Please ensure that a Postgres database has been created on the machine.
+* NOTE: Please ensure that a Postgres database has been created on the machine.
 * Create a file named `config_values.js` in the directory `src/backend/db` with the following configuration values:
 ```javascript
 module.exports = {